Gichinsan/arbeitszeiterfassung/PULL_REQUEST_TEMPLATE.md

 ⚛👋 Hello there!
 Welcome.

 Please follow the steps below to tell us about your contribution.

+* Please add a description
+* Create a pull request
+* Merge pull request
+* Confirm merge
+* Delete feature branch